 Long story short: no complaints on road or trail.
-On a light and relatively low-powered bike, on roads, wet or dry, they never felt sketchy, and on the dirt were, of course, a lot more secure than a regular do-it-all adv tyre.
+On a light and relatively low-powered bike riding roads, wet or dry, they never felt sketchy, and on the dirt were of course a lot more secure than a regular do-it-all adv tyre.

 So, I suppose there is no way of having your tyre and eating it, even on a light bike.
 Grippy dirt tyres will wear fast and so perhaps are a bit of an extravagance on long rides.
 As always, it depends where your priorities lie: dirt grip or longevity, which is why the less knobbly do-it-alls (right) live up to their name.